 Microscope Calculations: Field of View, Depth of Field, Numerical Aperture

 When designing automated digital microscopy devices for life science, biomedical, and diagnostic applications, you want the highest resolution image and the highest throughput in images per second at a cost which provides the greatest value.
-To create the optimal design, we use many formulas specific to imaging sensor and microscope objective selection which also impacts the performance requirements of the sample XY motion and Z focusing motion.
-When we understand and apply these formulas it simplifies the modeling and prototyping process.
+To create the optimal design, we use many microscope calculations specific to imaging sensor and microscope objective selection which also impacts the performance requirements of the sample XY motion and Z focusing motion.
+When we understand and apply these microscope calculations, it simplifies the modeling and prototyping process.

 In this video, we will explain key optical imaging formulas and how they help in designing your automated digital microscopy imaging application.
 We will cover selecting the right type of sensor as well as sensor size, magnification, microscopy field of view, pixel sizes, resolution, microscope depth of field, and numerical aperture for the automated microscopy instrument.